 - The student will be able to explain possible options to be used in bringing the truth of the Gospel of Jesus Christ to address the trends of the relativistic, pluralistic society, and the individual caught up in that society.

-- Ability to lead the church in discipling & assimilating new converts into the church.
-(CP-17)
+- CP8 Ability to lead in discipling and assimilating new converts into the Church.

 - CX1 Ability to understand, appreciate, and work sensitively with cultures and sub-cultures.

 - CX2 Ability to identify and apply the principles of cross -cultural communications.

 - CX3 Ability to discern sociological dynamics, (including the power dynamics of gender, age and ethnicity) and to apply that information to specific ministry settings.